2024 Solar Incentives Guide for Marysville, OH - Tax Credits & Rebates

 How do I know if I qualify for solar incentives?

 It's a good idea to talk to your local Marysville solar installer to get an understanding of which incentives your project may qualify for.
 Usually, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) within a specified date range.
-Some incentives, such as those given by the state of Ohio, might have additional requirements.
+Some incentives, such as those given by the state of Ohio, may have additional requirements.

-After adding solar panels to your Marysville home, you can expect to save about $752.29 per year, or approximately $14,293.42 over the next 20 years.
+Once you add solar panels to your home in Marysville, you can expect to save about $752.29 per year, or around $14,293.42 over 20 years.

-What are the highest-rated solar panel installation companies near me?
+What are the best solar panel installation companies near me?

-How long until the federal solar tax credit ends?
+When does the federal solar tax credit end?

-The Clean Energy Credit (previously referred to as the federal solar tax credit, or the ITC), is slated to end on January 1, 2035.
+The Clean Energy Credit (formerly named the federal solar tax credit, or ITC), currently ends on January 1, 2035.
 Currently set at 30%, the credit will drop to 26% in 2033 and to 22% in 2034.

 I want to trade in my old appliances for ones that are more energy-efficient.
-Are there any credits I can claim?
+Are there any incentives I can apply for?

-With the passage of the new Inflation Reduction Act, there are a variety of new financial incentives for making eco-friendly improvements to your home.
-More details regarding these incentives, including information about incentives for purchasing new appliances, can be found here.
+With the passage of the new Inflation Reduction Act, there are several new financial incentives to encourage you to make eco-friendly improvements to your home.
+More details on these incentives, including information about incentives for purchasing new appliances, can be found here.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.